yue/node-gui/README.md

 -----------------------

  - Methods that need to pass Enum types are not done.
- - TreeModel and TreeView and their siblings are not done, Their C API is not very friendly to language bindings.
+ - TreeModel and TreeView and their siblings are not done, their C API is not very friendly to language bindings.
+ - Many many complex methods are not done yet, I need your help.

 Install Guide
 =============